flashbots/andromeda-sirrah-contracts/README.md

+> [!WARNING]
+> This repository is a work in progress, and for now only functions as a showcase.
+This code *is not intended to secure any valuable information*.

 # Andromeda Sirrah Contracts

 This repository contains the smart contracts and development environment for SUAVE's intermediate programming layer, where Solidity contracts directly control SGX trusted hardware features like attestation and sealing.
 This also contains the code and examples that go along with the post "Sirrah: Speedrunning a TEE Coprocessor."